Hae Yeon Choo

 Book chapters

 - Choo, Hae Yeon.
-Forthcoming in 2021. “‘Layoffs Are Murder, but They Are Also Everyday Life’: A Critique of Labor and Living in the Era of Ghost Capital,” In Crisis Under Critique, edited by Didier Fassin and Axel Honneth.
+2022. “‘Layoffs Are Murder, but They Are Also Everyday Life’: A Critique of Labor and Living in the Era of Ghost Capital,” Pp. 76-96, In Crisis Under Critique: How People Assess, Transform, and Respond to Critical Situations, edited by Didier Fassin and Axel Honneth.
 New York: NY: University of Columbia Press.

 - Choo, Hae Yeon.
 2015.
 “The Needs of Others: Revisiting the Nation in North Korean and Filipino Migrant Churches in South Korea,” Pp. 119-141, In Multiethnic Korea?
 Multiculturalism, Migration, and Peoplehood Diversity in Contemporary South Korea, edited by John Lie.
 Berkeley, CA: Institute for East Asian Studies, University of California, Berkeley.